Kavya-chinchankar/FORENSIC_ACQUISITION_OF_A_LIVE_WEBSITE/README.md

 * Difference between normal website downloading and forensic acquisition
 * Practical understanding of web protocols in investigations
 * Hands-on experience with **real forensic tools**
-* Ethical and legal considerations in cyber investigations
+* Ethical and legal considerations in cyber investigations.

 ---